7.2 KB · updated 2026-07-06 · md

 5. Confirm tool blocks are collapsed by default and raw tool payloads are acceptable to publish.

-6. Deploy with tesserae project deploy --build once the source tree is committed.
+6. Deploy with tesserae export site --deploy once the source tree is committed.